jsealey/Delightful/README.md

 ## Contributing

-If you want to fix bugs, just give me a heads up!
+If you want to fix bugs, just let me know and I'll assign it to you!
 If you want to add some features, I will probably merge it.
-I'm sure it will be awesome, but if there are issues I'll guide you and let you revise.
+I'm sure it will be awesome, but if there are issues I'll tell you what needs to be done before I wil merge.
 If you're feeling like implementing a feature, check out the [issues](https://github.com/jsealey1/Delightful/issues) for things tagged with "feature".

 ## Give Back